MicrosoftDocs/visualstudio-docs.es-es/docs/sharepoint/walkthrough-creating-a-workflow-with-association-and-initiation-forms.md

     <br /><br />
     ```

-3. Expanda el archivo **ExpenseReportInitForm.aspx** en el **Explorador de soluciones** para mostrar sus archivos dependientes.
+3. Expand the **ExpenseReportInitForm.aspx** file in **Solution Explorer** to display its dependent files.

-4. Abrir el menú contextual para el archivo ExpenseReportInitForm.aspx y elija **Ver código**.
+4. Open the shortcut menu for the ExpenseReportInitForm.aspx file and choose **View Code**.

-5. Reemplace el método `Page_Load` por el siguiente ejemplo:
+5. Replace the `Page_Load` method with the following example:

     ```vb
     Protected Sub Page_Load(ByVal sender As Object, ByVal e As